Amber Cox: Career

 While completing her post-secondary education in the 1990s, Cox worked at the Missouri Department of Conservation as an assistant in the forestry department and the Missouri House of Representatives as an intern photographer.
 During the late 1990s, Cox held additional assistant positions at William Woods coaching basketball and working as a sports information director.
 At Columbia College, Cox held assistant positions in media relations and sports directorship from 1996 to 2000.
-While at Columbia, Cox led the media relations for the college's sports teams between 2000 to 2005.
+While at Columbia, Cox led the media relations for the college's sports teams between 2000 and 2005.
 During the late 2000s, Cox worked for the Phoenix RoadRunners in the hockey's team marketing department.
 She later continued her sports information career primarily with the American Midwest Conference before becoming the athletic director of William Woods in 2011.

 After becoming part of the Phoenix Mercury in 2004, Cox was the Mercury's director of marketing and promotions until 2010.
 While with the team during the 2000s, Cox also worked in public relations.
 Cox began her position as chief operating officer (COO) of the WNBA team in 2010.
 After becoming president of the team in 2011, Cox was named the interim general manager of the Mercury in August 2013 after Corey Gaines was fired.
 Cox remained with the Mercury until October 2013.

 After her tenure with the Mercury, Cox went to work in college basketball when she became a commissioner for the Big East Conference in late 2013.
 At the beginning of 2015, Cox moved from basketball to Major League Soccer when she was named chief marketing officer for both the Houston Dash and the Houston Dynamo.
 In October 2016, Cox became the vice president of both the New England Black Wolves and Connecticut Sun.
 While with the Black Wolves, Cox received the 2017 National Lacrosse League Executive of the Year Award.
 Cox continued her soccer career in 2021 when she was selected by the Kansas City NWSL to become their COO.
+On October 4, 2024 it was announced that the Indiana Fever had hired Cox as their COO and General Manager, replacing the legendary Lin Dunn.

 Honors and personal life

 In 2012, Cox was named one of the 40 Under 40 by the Phoenix Business Journal.
 In her personal life, Cox played guitar in the 2000s and 2010s.
-Cox is also in a same-sex marriage.
+Cox is married.